 The Car Connection Genesis G90 Overview

 The Genesis G90 is a full-size luxury sedan and the automaker's largest offering.
-The G90 is roughly similar in size to the outgoing Hyundai Equus, although the two are unrelated.
+The G90 is roughly similar in size to the Hyundai Equus, although the two are unrelated.

 With the G90, Genesis competes in the big leagues against the likes of the Mercedes-Benz S-Class, BMW 7-Series, Jaguar XJ, and Lexus LS, while undercutting most of them by about $10,000.
 If the story sounds familiar, it's largely the same path that Lexus, Acura, and Infiniti took with their flagship luxury cars a couple of decades ago.

-The 2018 G90 lineup sees few changes this year.
+The G90 lineup saw few changes through 2019.
 The 3.3T Premium now includes standard LED headlights and the 5.0 Ultimate gains a rear-seat entertainment system.
 Both trim levels now include a CD/DVD player tucked into the glove box.
 The 2019 G90 was identical to the 2018 model.
 In 2020, Genesis grafted a new nose on the sedan and added more standard equipment, but left the powertrains unchanged.
 For 2021, the adaptive suspension became standard.

 MORE: Read our 2021 Genesis G90 review

 Compared to the Equus, the G90's wheelbase is 4.5 inches longer and the car is 1.8 inches longer overall.
 It's also an inch wider, and the extra size means it weighs about 200 pounds more comparably equipped, though a new V-6 engine saves 120 pounds.